First Ever High Times Cannabis Cup, DENVER!!! 4/20/2013

 This is my response:

-Ganja Vibes is my mother load of all babies at this time.
 I have been a long time advocate of Cannabis and a healthy sex life.
 After a long romance with both cultures I saw a niche market untapped.

 Clitoral Stimulator: The Mary Jane VibratorTM